FCC-Sierra-Pacific-Power-NV-Energy/Plug-in--aws/azure/README.md

 * Step Name: Input field for the name of the step.
 * Step Execution: Drop-down that sets the step execution behavior.
 By default, steps execute automatically.
 However, you can set the step to execute only for specific conditions.
 * Cluster Name: Input field for the name of the cluster.
-This is the friendly managed system name in vCommander.
+This is the friendly managed system name in Commander.

 ## Installation

-Plug-in workflow steps are supported with vCommander release 7.0.2 and higher.
+Plug-in workflow steps are supported with Commander release 7.0.2 and higher.

-See [Adding plug-in workflow steps](http://docs.embotics.com/vCommander/Using-Plug-In-WF-Steps.htm#Adding) in the vCommander documentation to learn how to install this package.
+See [Adding plug-in workflow steps](http://docs.embotics.com/Commander/Using-Plug-In-WF-Steps.htm#Adding) in the Commander documentation to learn how to install this package.

 ## Return codes